visualbuilder/filament-export-scheduler/README.md

 This requires adding the ``InteractsWithExportSchedulerFilter`` to the Models that can be filtered.

 The trait has the $filterOptionLabel property allowing us to define which column should be used for the filter label.
-And excludeFilterableRelations allows you to exclude relations which should not be included in the filter, by default all belongsTo relations will be included.
+And excludeFilterableRelations allows you to exclude relations which should not be included in the filter, by default all BelongsTo relations will be included.
-NB.
-Next release will include morphsTo relation options.
+MorphTo relations are also supported when filtering nested attributes.

 }